eiffel-community/eiffel-intelligence-frontend/wiki/docker.md

 NOTE: Only MongoDB, RabbitMQ, ER and EI components are needed to start.
 The rest of the components can be commented out if not needed.

-### 1 Source environment variables used in docker-compose.yml
+### 1 Source Environment Variables Used in docker-compose.yml

 For easier configuration, the Docker images to be used and ports for the different services are set in [env.bash](../src/main/docker/env.bash)